Beyond Ashwagandha: 5 Ayurvedic Herbs for PMOS (PCOS) That Deserve More Attention

 Why Ayurveda Approaches PCOS Differently

-Conventional medicine typically frames PCOS as a hormonal disorder — elevated androgens, irregular ovulation, insulin resistance.
-Treatment usually follows: metformin, birth control, or watchful waiting.
+Conventional medicine usually frames PCOS as a hormonal disorder, elevated androgens, irregular ovulation, insulin resistance.
+Treatment tends to follow: metformin, birth control, or watchful waiting.

-Ayurveda doesn't disagree that hormones are involved.
-But it starts the conversation somewhere different.
+Ayurveda doesn't dispute that hormones are involved.
+It just starts the conversation somewhere else.

-According to classical Ayurvedic medicine — and supported by more recent research published in the Journal of Pharmacy & Bioallied Sciences (2024) — PCOS may be rooted in an accumulation of metabolic toxins (ama) that disrupt the body's natural regulatory systems.
-This creates a cycle of inflammation, impaired digestion, and eventually, the hormonal disruption we recognise as PCOS symptoms: irregular periods, weight gain, acne, fatigue, and mood instability.
+In classical Ayurvedic medicine, and in more recent research published in the Journal of Pharmacy & Bioallied Sciences (2024), PCOS may be rooted in a buildup of metabolic toxins (ama) that disrupt the body's natural regulatory systems.
+That sets off a cycle of inflammation, impaired digestion, and eventually the hormonal disruption we recognise as PCOS symptoms: irregular periods, weight gain, acne, fatigue, and mood instability.

 This framing matters because it changes what you treat.
-Instead of suppressing symptoms, Ayurvedic protocols aim to address the underlying metabolic environment that allowed those symptoms to develop.
-Herbs aren't chosen for their ability to "boost" a single hormone — they're chosen for how they support the body's systems as a whole.
+Rather than suppressing symptoms, Ayurvedic protocols aim at the underlying metabolic environment that let those symptoms develop in the first place.
+Herbs aren't picked for their ability to "boost" a single hormone.
+They're picked for how they support the body's systems as a whole.

 A 2025 integrative review (IJRASET) examining clinical trials found that structured Ayurvedic therapy may support improvements in menstrual regularity, hormonal levels, and BMI in women with PCOS.
-Results were promising enough to merit further investigation — and importantly, these weren't just anecdotal reports.
+The results were promising enough to merit further investigation, and these weren't just anecdotal reports.
 They were measured outcomes.

 That context matters as we look at the herbs themselves.